Rydberg Atomic Antenna in Strongly Driven Multi-Electron Atoms: Theory

 By a symmetry argument, zero coherence and perfect entanglement are expected for \(\engratio=1\): non-zero coherence and hence \(\eloverlap\neq0\) requires that the two photoelectron wavepackets overlap in energy.
 After absorption of \(q\) photons of energy \(\omega\), the photoelectron energy is

 where \(\omega\) is the driving laser frequency, \(\ionpotential[I]\) is the ionization potential in ionization channel \(I\), \(\ponderomotive=F^2/4\omega^2\) the \emph{ponderomotive potential} of the electric field with peak amplitude \(F\), and \(\delta\alpha_I\) the difference between the polarizabilities of the ground state of the neutral and the state of the ion.
 For \(\engratio\sim 1\), the photoelectron peaks correlated to the \channela{} and \channelb{} ion cores coincide in energy when one extra photon is absorbed in the \channelb{} channel (see Figure~\ref{fig:energy-diagram}).
 Thus, the photoelectron associated with \(\channela\) would have opposite parity compared to \(\channelb\), while the \channela{} and \channelb{} ion cores have the same parity.
 The overall parity would thus be opposite between the channels, implying \(\eloverlap=0\) by symmetry, precluding any coherence.
-As can be seen from the simulation results in Figure~\ref{fig:ati-spectrum}, this is not the case; there is non-zero coherence between \channela{} and \channelb{}, where the ATI peaks in the respective channels overlap energetically.
+If very short, broadband pulses are used, a non-zero coherence can nonetheless result, due to the energetic overlap of two successive ATI peaks belonging to the two thresholds.
+This is the mechanism behind the coherence observed by \textcite{Goulielmakis2010}, who use pulses of \SI{3.8}{\femto\second} duration.
+This coherence diminishes when longer pulses are used, and is expected to disappear entirely for the much longer pulses (\(\ge\SI{15}{\femto\second}\)) used in the present work.